 Duke Energy Indiana is directed to modify its tariffs consistent with the ratemaking proposed in the Step 2 Rates filed with its settlement testimony and file the tariff and applicable rate schedules for the first Bill Cycle 1 after the effective date of this Order, under this Cause for approval by the Commission’s Energy Division.

-CAC’s request for the Commission to initiate a special proceeding to investigate costs of alternative sources of electricity comparable to the costs of Edwardsport is denied.
+CAC’s request for the Commission to initiate a special proceeding to investigate costs of alternative sources of electricity comparable to the costs of Edwardsport is denied at this time.

 The confidential information presented in this proceeding is found to be confidential and trade secret, excepted from public access, and will continue to be held as confidential by the Commission.